 The Risks Of Taking Phentermine Long Term

-Other threads indicate that forum members doubt the addicting effects of phentermine or consider that it wouldn’t happen to them, and while individual differences mean that not everyone would experience severe side effects or dependence on phentermine, it is undeniable that phentermine is an addictive medication, shown by the withdrawal symptoms that many experience once they stop taking phentermine.
+Other threads indicate that users doubt the addicting effects of phentermine or consider that it wouldn’t happen to them, and while individual differences mean that not everyone would experience severe side effects or dependence on phentermine, it is undeniable that phentermine is an addictive medication, shown by the withdrawal symptoms that many experience once they stop taking phentermine.
 For this reason, it is important to always follow the instructions of your doctor, so if you find that your phentermine prescription does not produce the same effects, you should not increase your dosage in an attempt to manage your increase in tolerance.
 Doing this will only lead to a greater dependency and therefore a greater chance of withdrawal symptoms once your prescription ends.
 This adaptation and tolerance to phentermine is the core reason for withdrawal symptoms, as strong medication can be highly reactive and addictive to the body.
 Furthermore, it is important to remember that as phentermine is similar in structure to amphetamine, we cannot be sure that long term usage doesn’t harm the body in some of the ways that amphetamine does when taken long term.
 Since no medical trials have extensively tested the effects of taking phentermine long term, we would have to base our knowledge on the long term usage of other amphetamine-like substances, which would therefore indicate that heart damage might occur, in addition to psychological damage, or other unpredictable reactions.

 Long Term Weight Loss Without Taking Phentermine Long Term